Plant-based diets and bone health

 - Don’t be underweight, especially if you are a woman, and it may also be beneficial to aim for the middle of the BMI range.

-Don’t forget that both the EPIC-Oxford and Adventist Health Studies have shown us that a plant-based/vegan diet is associated with around a 50% reduction in risk of high blood pressure, significantly lower levels of blood cholesterol, a 25–30% reduction in ischaemic heart disease (this includes vegetarians as well), 19% reduction in cancer risk and a 30–40% reduction in risk of type 2 diabetes in those not eating meat.
+Don’t forget that all of these study cohorts have shown us that a plant-based/vegan diet is associated with around a 50% reduction in risk of high blood pressure, significantly lower levels of blood cholesterol, a 25–30% reduction in ischaemic heart disease (this includes vegetarians as well), 19% reduction in cancer risk and a 30–40% reduction in risk of type 2 diabetes in those not eating meat.
 These are all major causes of death and disability in the UK and a far greater risk to individual and public health than bone fractures.

 If you have found this article useful, please follow my organisation ‘plant-based health professionals UK’ on Instagram @plantbasedhealthprofessionals and facebook.
 You can support our work by joining as a member or making a donation via the website.